reecemartin/dogwood/Planning/Proposal/Proposal.md

 ### User Experience

 All assignments and relevant documents will be listed in the Dogwood app for users to click on and view in more detail.
 Places with clarifications are highlighted in each document, which can be clicked on, and a clarification dialog will pop up where users can see and add comments.
-General comments and discussions can be left below the document.
+General comments and discussions can be left below the document (COMMENT: I think that comments appearing to the side in an exapandable form would make more sense, kind of like what some IDEs show).

 #### Technology Stack